-The Knight-Mozilla Fellowships present a unique opportunity for people who love to code and who want to influence the future of journalism on the web.
+The Knight-Mozilla Fellowships were an opportunity for people who love to code and who want to influence the future of journalism on the web.
 Our 2016 fellows worked in six newsrooms in the U.S. and Germany.
 The fellowship is on hiatus for 2017.

 What is happening with the fellowship during 2017?